Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-iframe.md

 - ID token is constructed as for other NEB MitID flows, signed by the same HSM keys.
 The signing key is found in documentation and on the discovery endpoint.
 - It is optional but recommended to sign the initialization request, as is done for signing Token endpoint requests, see [OIDC INTRO](https://signaturgruppen-a-s.github.io/signaturgruppen-broker-documentation/openid-intro.html)

+## Client setup
+In order to integrate to the MitID iframe setup, you first need a valid client.
+Start with the example PP client included in the examples on this page and then reach out to Signaturgruppen when you are ready to move on to your own integration.

+### Client settings
+A client needs a **client secret** and a valid **redirect_uri**.
+If you are setting up the client yourself in our Admin UI, then ensure that the client has
+* Require client secret and atleast one client secret
+* One or more valid redirect_uri
+* Setup for the **code** (Authorization Code flow)

 ## Short overview of flow steps

 ### 1) Initialize authentication flow